 |

-It has also been called the uniformity paradox.
-In
+It is also known as the uniformity paradox.

 look practically the same as the near-and-present?!
 Looking 10 billion

-years into the past looks very much the same as the present.
-That’s
+years, even 13 billion years, into the past looks very much the same as the present.

 not the way it is supposed to appear in an expanding universe!